 My name is Marie Ducote-Comeaux and I am happy to call myself Cajun!
 There is no place I’d rather live than right here in the heart of Acadiana.
-As a former Louisiana history teacher of 15 years, I am proud of our resilient past, our friendly people, our rich heritage, and our fun-loving culture; but I am especially proud of our uniquely incredible food!
+As a former Louisiana history teacher of 15 years, I am proud of our resilient past, our friendly people, our rich heritage, our one-of-a-kind culture and joie de vivre (joy of life.)
+I am especially proud of our uniquely incredible food!
 I can’t stand the thought of anyone coming to this city and not tasting our local favorites.
 Everyone who lives here does it; we either cook our own Cajun treats for our visitors or we drag them all over the five-parish area, making sure they experience what we get every day.

 Allons manger!
 (Let’s go eat!)

 Meet our other tour guides

 I’ve been a resident of Lafayette since I was four years old, and I’m a proud graduate of the University of Louisiana-Lafayette.
 After college I taught middle and high school social studies in Baton Rouge for nearly four years before coming home to Lafayette.
 I’ve always had a passion for the history and culture of my hometown; moving away for several years only made me love this town more once I came back.